EconomyLens.com

 Some 800 ships remain stuck in Gulf waters. ©AFP

-Dubai (AFP) – Iranian forces targeted three container ships on Wednesday, seizing two and firing on a third, global security monitors and the country’s Revolutionary Guards said, marking the latest incidents to threaten a crucial trade route in the Middle East war.
-The British maritime security agency UKMTO reported that an Iranian gunboat fired at a container ship off the coast of Oman, while another ship off Iran was also fired upon.
+Dubai (AFP) – Iranian forces targeted three container ships on Wednesday, seizing two, global security monitors and the country’s Revolutionary Guards said, the latest incidents to threaten a crucial trade route in the Middle East war.
+British maritime security agency UKMTO said an Iranian gunboat fired at a container ship off the coast of Oman on Wednesday, while a ship off Iran was also fired upon.

 Related

-Shipping through the strategic Strait of Hormuz has been heavily restricted by Iran since the beginning of the war with Israel and the United States, while the US military is enforcing a counter-blockade of Iranian ports.
-In related developments, US President Donald Trump announced on Wednesday that the truce between the two countries would be extended after it first took effect on April 8.
+Shipping through the strategic Strait of Hormuz has been heavily restricted by Iran since the start of the war with Israel and the United States, while the US military is enforcing a counter-blockade of Iranian ports.
+US President Donald Trump announced on Tuesday that the truce with Iran would be extended after it first took effect on April 8.

 © 2024 AFP